BigBlueCore/tmc-wiki/posts/Hypnos.md

 Hypnos currently has three RNG grids: one for ore RNG, one for iron RNG (or as we call it, RRNG) and one for husk RNG.
 # Server details
 NotCreative runs all of Hypnos' servers, which typically include the SMP, CMP and SMP copy.
 The server runs on 1.12.2 carpet, with various rules enabled in order to make more resources available without having to duplicate them, and to make the game more fun to play.
 The server votes on which rules to enable and how to obtain certain items.
-Notably, husks spawn in temples and drop sand on death, silverfish drop gravel when escaping a block and we use careful break.
+Notably, husks spawn in temples and drop sand on death, silverfish drop gravel when escaping a block, shulker respawning in end cities and we use some QoL features like careful break.
 The full list of server specifications and rules can be found on the website, [here](https://hypnos.us.to/pages/about.html).
 # Current member list as of June 20, 2020, sorted by join date.
 NotCreative (owner)
 RR